 fibre such as oats, beans, pulses, lentils, nuts, fruits and

-This can help increase your HDL cholesterol (the 'protective'
+Regular physical activity can help increase your HDL cholesterol

 Will eating sterol-enriched foods help reduce my